Napa Al Fresco

 - Outdoor Business Expansion Permit Program: This expedited city-wide permit program lets businesses quickly apply for dining on public (ex. sidewalks) and private property.

 - Shared Spaces Permit Program: This program allows business owners city-wide to utilize the public parking space in the street in front of their business for outdoor dining, wine tasting, or other outdoor uses.
 This program lets businesses quickly transform these spaces into expanded areas for their business.
+The City is no longer accepting Shared Spaces applications.

 - Parklet Permit Program: Similar to the Shared Spaces Permit Program, this program allows business owners city-wide to utilize the public parking space in the street in front of their business.
 The key difference is that it entails the installation of a platform to make the area the same level as the sidewalk.
+The City is no longer accepting Parklet applications.

 Outdoor Business Expansion Permit Program – Public and Private Property